What's the value of an associate degree in radiologic technology certification and registration?

 No…any associate degree awarded by an institution accredited by a mechanism acceptable to ARRT — by virtue of its general education foundation — will meet the requirement.

-What will happen to individuals who already hold a certification when the academic degree requirement takes effect on January 1, 2015?
+What will happen to individuals who already hold a certification and registration when the academic degree requirement takes effect on January 1, 2015?

-The degree requirement will not apply to certifications earned prior to January 1, 2015.
+The degree requirement will not apply to certifications and registrations earned prior to January 1, 2015.
 Anybody who graduates from an educational program after December 31, 2014, will be held to the degree requirement.

 What will happen to hospital-based educational programs?